MusGamezYT/XtraSolver/README.md

 ## Installation Steps

 ### 1. Get the latest release
-- Go to the realese page of this repository
+- Go to the release page of this repository
-- Download the latest realese
+- Download the latest release

 ### 2. Install it on chrome
 - Open google chrome and go to chrome://extentions